This post may contain affiliate link(s). As an Amazon Associate, I earn from qualifying purchases. See Disclosure.

 - Use whole pecans or pecan pieces and toast them in a skillet on the stove or on a sheet pan in the oven.
 Don’t walk away!
 Nuts wait until you’re not looking, and then they burn.

-- Use full-fat sour cream for the best flavor.
+- Use full-fat sour cream and mayonnaise for the best flavor and macros.

 What To Serve With This Keto Chicken Salad Recipe